zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Not everything goes in a portfolio.
 Put stuff that you're proud of and that's relevant to your future customers/bosses/clients.
 Think of yourself as a brand – how do you want people to perceive you when they browse your portfolio?
 Portfolios may be on paper or online.
 Ideally, you should have a version of both.

 Portfolios help you get into graduate school and they can land you a good job.
 If you plan to start your own business or work as a freelancer, your portfolio is like an elaborate business card.
 Building a portfolio can be fun and it's worth it.
-Coaches are available if you need help.
+The MPC can help.
 And don't forget that your peers are there for feedback too.

 ####Great Work
 When you begin your Great Work in the 3rd year, we expect you to take a lighter load of extra classes. <b>Your Great Work should be clearly incorporated into your contract as a course.</b> Your Great Work course should be the heaviest of all your courses (6-8 UMAs).
 Developing your Great Work could be a 8 UMA course, which would leave 12 UMAs left to design additional courses (two five UMA courses and a 2 UMA course).
 You're still responsible for your Milestone Challenge and experiences in the MPC.